dkapanidis/presentations/README.md

 ## Bio

-Dimitris is Docker Captain, software engineer, SQA evangelist, organizer of the Docker Barcelona Meetup and founder of Harbur.
+Dimitris is Docker Captain, software engineer, SQA evangelist, organizer of the Docker Barcelona Meetup, Kubernetes Barcelona Meetup and founder of Harbur.
 He has been for a decade the ultimate responsible of the software quality of e-voting solutions with governments across all continents, a working environment that requires pristine-quality.
 Now in Harbur he helps enterprise tech companies modernize their development processes and infrastructures in order to embrace containers as first-class citizens on their ecosystem.

 He loves automation, Continuous Delivery, and anything that boost the development-lifecycle and make developer's life easier.
 He also loves noodles.